robbert-vdh/yabridge/README.md

 - Add missing details if any to the architecture section.
 - Rewrite parts of this readme.
 - Briefly verify that this also works fine in Reaper and Ardour.
-- Finish 32-bit bitbridge.
-  - Upstream the updated `lib32-boost-libs` PKGBUILD.
+- Upstream the updated `lib32-boost-libs` PKGBUILD needed for building the bitbridge.

 ## Tested with